-Red Oak Rain Garden
+Red Oak Rain Garden - 2023 update

-The Red Oak Rain Garden features two mature trees, soaks up rainwater and snowmelt, enhances the campus and community aesthetic and educational experience, and promotes well-being for everyone who visits.
-The garden is located on the main campus near Allen Hall and Lincoln Avenue Residence Hall.
+The Red Oak Rain Garden, which features two mature trees, soaks up rainwater and snowmelt, enhances the campus and community aesthetic and educational experience, and promotes well-being for everyone who visits.
+The rain garden is located on the main campus near Allen Hall and Lincoln Avenue Residence Hall.
 Established in 2006 as an example of green stormwater infrastructure, it was one of the first living lab sustainability sites on campus.
-It redirects standing water away from the Red Oak towards the Sycamore, as well as away from adjacent walkways, allowing rain to naturally absorb into the ground.
-Following renovation in 2019, the garden's updated design earned recognition from several conservation organizations.
-In 2021, six new trees and nine shrubs were installed near the garden, helping to frame views while enhancing the sustainability of the area.
+It redirects standing water away from its red oak towards its sycamore, as well as away from adjacent walkways, allowing rain to naturally absorb into the ground.
+Following renovation in 2019, the garden earned recognition from several conservation organizations.
+Service learning plays a key role in rain garden care and mini-lessons from campus experts are provided to volunteers.
+In 2023, a virtual map was published which provides species identification further enhancing education.